Return to Main Page

 Conservation Status

-The Colima Warbler has been listed as "Near Threatened" by the IUCN .
+The Colima Warbler has been listed as a species of "least concern" by the IUCN .
 Populations are small and they breed in a relatively small geographic area, but the habitat they prefer is generally inaccessible and on land that's of little economic value to human beings.
 Therefore, while not a common species, extirpation due to habitat destruction or human activity may be unlikely.

 Photo Information